jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 > *experiments.*
 > Answer:
 >
-In our project, we adopted the cookiecutter data science template as the foundational structure.
+In our project, we adopted the cookiecutter data-science template as the foundational structure.
 Key files such as predict_model.py and train_model.py were developed, along with additional utility files, for instance, ml_ops_detect_ai_generated_text /data/init.py, which is responsible for dataset construction.
 The make_dataset.py file was left unfilled since our data necessitated minimal preprocessing, which we opted to perform during runtime instead
 > We have included a folder named 'tests', which contains our unit tests related to the data and the model.
 Additionally, a '.dvc' folder has been created to hold metadata files associated with data versioning, utilizing cloud services.